-- All users will be provided with a username by the IT coordinator who will keep an up to date record of users and their usernames. - Student passwords will be changed at the start of every school year, with increased complexity as they move through the school. - Students will be taught the importance of password security - The complexity (ie minimum standards) will be set with regards to the cognitive ability of the children.
+- All users will be provided with a username (COHORT+firstname+initialsurname) by the IT coordinator who will keep an up to date record of users and their usernames. - Student passwords are generated randomly, consisting of a word (animal) and a number, starting with a capital letter. - Students will be taught the importance of password security. - The complexity (ie minimum standards) is set with regards to the cognitive ability of the children and the minimum requirements of Office365.